 Examinations are compulsory for all students enrolled in ATAR courses.

 Schools choose to offer courses to meet the needs and interests of their students in accordance with the resources they have available.
 The wide range of WACE courses:

 Students can select from ATAR or General courses but students wishing to receive an ATAR are required to complete a minimum of four ATAR courses in Year 12.

 Each course has four units, each unit is typically completed in a semester.
 Units 1 and 2 (Year 11) are typically studied as a pair, Units 3 and 4 (Year 12) must be studied as a pair.

 The complexity of the syllabus content increases from Year 11 to Year 12.
 For this reason, a student cannot complete Year 12 units in a course and then enrol in Year 11 units in the same course.

 There are no restrictions on course selections for achievement of the WACE except for:

 Students considering university studies should go to the TISC website for information on university entry requirements and the ATAR.

-Students in Years 11 and 12 may choose the option of studying either five or six courses a year.
-With English or Literature mandated under the WACE and Religion and Life mandated in Catholic Schools, students must select either ATAR or General for these courses and an additional three or four courses.
-Whilst students may choose a combination of courses it is strongly recommended they choose either an ATAR or General Pathway.
+Students in Years 11 and 12 must choose six courses each year.
+With English or Literature mandated under the WACE and Religion and Life mandated in Catholic Schools, students must select either ATAR or General for these courses and an additional four courses.

 Interested?Submit your details today